vietnd2797/SearchImproving/README.md

 ### Solving method
 - Use Vietnamese tokenizer to get results match polymorphemic words.
-- Use standard tokenizer (typically for English) to get results match single morphemes.
+- Use standard tokenizer (probably for English) to get results match single morphemes.
 - Eliminate coincident results.

 ### Installation of neccessary tools